minvws/nl-covid19-notification-app-coordination/architecture/Key Upload Process.md

     // this is a ‘same day key’, generated on the
     // day the user gets result.
-    // it must arrive within the call window (Step 4 from proposed process) If (pendingLabResult || now - labResult.confirmationTime < 30 min) {
+    // it must arrive within the call window (Step 4 from proposed process) If (pendingLabResult || now - labResult.confirmationTime < 120 min) {
-         Log(‘same day key accepted: before call or within call window’) key.embargoedUntil = next midnight; // TODO: confirm if midnight is correct or if we want to change this to 'x hours'.
+         Log(‘same day key accepted: before call or within call window’) key.embargoedUntil = 2 hours after upload; // Based on Google recommendation and checked with validation team.
     } else {
          Log(‘key rejected: outside window’)